maelle/laads/README.md

 laads
 =====

-laads is under development and will provide an interface to <https://ladsweb.nascom.nasa.gov/data/api.html>
+laads is under development and will provide an interface to the [NASA API of MODIS Level 1 and Atmosphere data products](https://ladsweb.nascom.nasa.gov/data/api.html).

 ``` r
 library("laads")